AluVM/sonic/README.md

 ## Ecosystem

-SONARE is a part of a larger ecosystem used to build safe distributed software, which includes:
+SONIC is a part of a larger ecosystem used to build safe distributed software, which includes:

 - [Strict types]: strong type system made with [generalized algebraic data types][GADT] (*GADT*) and [dependent types];